tenatek/atlan-docs/docs/creating-data.md

 }
 ```

-If the request is successful, you'll receive a `201` response code.
+If the request is successful, you'll receive a `201` response code with the ID of the newly created document.